How To Create the Perfect Elevator Pitch in 6 Steps

 4. State what makes you different

-5. Include an attention-grabbing hook
+5. Include an exciting hook

 Tips for writing an elevator pitch

-Here are some extra tips to help as you create a compelling elevator pitch.
+Here are some extra tips to help as you create a compelling elevator pitch:

 Keep it simple

-The perfect elevator pitch is incredibly simple and can be understood by people who have no knowledge of your industry.
-In order to accomplish this, you should avoid all jargon or industry-related words that the average person wouldn't understand.
-One way to keep your pitch as simple as possible is to use this basic formula:
+An excellent elevator pitch is simple and understandable, even by people who don't know your industry.
+To accomplish this, avoid using jargon or industry-related words that the average person may not understand.
+One way to keep your pitch simple is to use this basic formula:

 Prepare different lengths for your elevator pitch